KrisAden/pypsa-eur-KHA/Obsidian Vault/Network analysis outline.md

 # Methodology overview

 Once the network is defined the first step is to construct the homogenous cost optimal frontier.
 This will be done by sweeping over a range of co2 reductions and cost optimizing the network in order to find the cheapest possible system that achieves the reduction.

+$$
+\text{annualized total system costs}
+$$

 This frontier will act as the starting point for the sampling of the near optimal solution space.
 For each point on the cost optimal frontier a set of near optimal solutions will be found through sampling based on introducing noise to the now heterogenous co2 pricing.
 Additionally a risk-reward function will be defined for the solutions.
 Here the risk will be a percentage increase in price when compared to the corresponding point on the cost optimal frontier.

 $$
 R_{-}=\frac{C_{i}-C_{opt}}{C_{opt}}